Jump to Recipe

 Ingredients

-• 1 - 15 ounce can of Rotel
+• 1 can Rotel

-• 1 - 15 ounce can of diced tomatoes
+• 1 can diced tomatoes

-• 1 garlic clove
+• 1 garlic

 • 1/4 cup sweet onion

-• 1/2 of a lime, juiced
+• 1/2 lime, juiced

-• 1/4 teaspoon sugar {optional for a touch of sweetness but not necessary}
+• 1/4 teaspoon sugar, {optional for a touch of sweetness but not necessary}

 • 1/4 teaspoon cumin

-• 1/4 teaspoon cayenne red pepper {optional}
+• 1/4 teaspoon cayenne red pepper, {optional}

-• Dash of salt and pepper {to taste}
+• Dash of salt and pepper, {to taste}

 Instructions

-1. Put all ingredients in blender or food processor and blend until mixed well.
+• Put all ingredients in blender or food processor and blend until mixed well.
 Add more spices to taste.

-2. Serve with chips or cover and refrigerate for up to 7 days in an airtight container.
+• Serve with chips or cover and refrigerate for up to 7 days in an airtight container.

 Notes

-Alanya Perry
+2. Alanya Perry says:

 I make it all the time, and now I need to make two batches because of how much I go through.